 Students in Grade 11 - 12 will study the IB Diploma Programme® (IBDP).

 Students will have more options available to them for university and their future careers.
-Studies have shown that more than 95% of IB graduates attend undergraduate degrees, offering increased academic opportunity for students to attend both local and international institutions.
-The Diploma Programme is also recognised by employers more than any other programme, providing a wider range of career opportunities in an increasingly interconnected world.
+Studies have shown that more than 95% of IB graduates attend undergraduate degrees, offering increased academic opportunities for students to attend local and international institutions.
+The IB Diploma Programme is also recognized by employers more than any other program, providing a wider range of career opportunities in an increasingly interconnected world.

 More than examinations